Home » Water Softening » Water Softener Guides » 2 Main Reasons Why Your Water Softener is Overflowing

 The Regeneration Process

-This process can go wrong at a couple of different stages.
+This process can go wrong at a couple of stages.
+Here’s how to spot and fix the issues:

 Inspect the Brine Line Before & After Regeneration

-If everything works as it should, then the regeneration cycle should ideally fill the brine tank anywhere from a quarter to halfway full.
+The regeneration cycle should fill the brine tank anywhere from a quarter to halfway full.

-Once you’ve established that, it’s time to move on to removing the lid off the brine tank and checking if the brine is fitted to the safety float.
+2. If the tube seems fine, remove the lid from the brine tank.
+Check the brine is fitted to the safety float.
 If you experience water and air leaks, that is a reason for concern, and it’s probably why you are having overflowing problems.

-This can be somewhat of a difficult task because salt clogs grow to be super hard.
-If you can reach the clog, it’s always better to attempt to manually break it down by taking a stick and attempting to dislodge the clog.
-If this doesn’t work, then you can reach for a solution that will dissolve the salt crust.
+If you can reach the clog, it’s always better to attempt to manually break it down.
+Take a stick and attempt to dislodge the clog.
+If this doesn’t work, you can use a solution to dissolve the salt crust.
+This can be a difficult task because salt clogs grow to be super hard.

-The next thing that you should be looking for is the drain line.
-Is it clogged or swirled at an angle that could restrict the water flow?
+The next thing that you should be looking at is the drain line.

 Check the Drain Line

 The clog can also take place when the brine line comes in contact with the water softener valve.
-It’s not unusual for different types of debris to enter the tank and get pulled through the valve.
+Different types of debris can enter the tank and get pulled through the valve.

 Inspect the Float Cap

-This affects the vibration of the softener system and puts more stress on the safety valve.
-As a result, water keeps on being added to the tank on a continuous basis, leading to overflowing.
+A faulty float cap affects the vibration of the softener system and puts more stress on the safety valve.
+As a result, water can keep on being added to the tank, leading to overflowing.

 Take a Look at the Injector

-Another common cause of overflowing is an obstruction at the injector.
-The injector has a tiny hole in order to create suction and draw from the brine.
-If the hole is blocked or clogged, you will most definitely experience overflowing.
+The injector has a tiny hole to create suction and draw from the brine.
+If the hole is blocked or clogged, you will definitely experience overflowing.

-The fix is once again the same: inspect the injector and do your best to thoroughly clean it from external dirt or salt.
+Inspect the injector and do your best to clean it from external dirt or salt.

 Don’t worry if you cannot unclog the injector.
-The part itself is widely available and inexpensive, so you can just replace it and be done with it.
+The part itself is widely available and inexpensive, so you can permanently replace it if you choose to.

 Seal or Pistons Malfunction